derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-06/09/2023 16:15:55 : 3 Database Admins walked into a NoSQL bar.
+07/09/2023 16:15:27 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-ASCII stupid question, get a stupid ANSI.
+Obfuscated Reality Mappers (ORMs) can be useful database tools.
 <!-- replace-with-joke ends -->